 - Don’t love goat cheese, you can also make this recipe with a soft cheese like feta or cream cheese.

 If you loved this Goat Cheese Appetizer recipe I would appreciate it so much if you would give it a star review!
 Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.

 - Pair goat cheese with a nice glass of wine – Barolo and Chianti are great options.

 - Pan Con Tomate Recipe (Pa Amb Tomàquet)

 - Crostini Lasagna Appetizer Recipe

 - Steak Bites with Garlic Butter & Mustard Dipping Sauce

 Goat Cheese Appetizer Recipe

-- In a bowl, combine the tomatoes, garlic, oregano, basil, onion powder and sugar.
-Place in a baking dish and top with the goat cheese.
+- Combine Lucini tomato sauce and garlic in a baking dish and top with goat cheese.